AdS-CFT Correspondence in Noncommutative background, related thermodynamics and Holographic Superconductor in Magnetic Field: Introduction

+In this perspective, Nicolini, Smailagic and Spalucci \cite{nicolini}, in a recent work, have given a new way of inserting a length scale in a field theory where the conventional concept of point source is replaced by a smeared matter source, with a Gaussian distribution (as an example).
+The Einstein equation is directly solved in this background, thereby generating an extended Schwarzschild metric, where the NC effect appears through the minimum length scale $\theta$, induced by the Gaussian structure.
+Sometimes $\theta $ is identified as the Planck length.
+The main feature of this model is that the black hole singularity was successfully removed in this scenario.
+Hawking radiation has been studied by exploiting this $\theta$-extended Schwarzschild metric \cite{banerjee}. in \cite{nico2}, Hawking-Page crossover in the such NC black hole metric in AdS has been discussed.
+Thermalization processes in black hole backgrounds with noncommutative corrections have been studied in \cite{zeng}.

+In the present paper, we will show that this NC model satisfies the thermodynamical properties of a black hole.
+It has already been observed that this model has the capability to avoid the singularities of a black hole which plays a crucial role in the final stage of black hole evaporation.
+Therefore, it will be quite interesting to introduce this NC model in the context of the AdS-CFT correspondence and study the changes in the boundary CFT, that can lead to measurable quantities to look for signatures of NC spacetime.

 In the present paper, we will study the bulk NC effect on Holographic Superconductors in the probe limit approximation.
 Our computations closely follow the analytical framework of \cite{greg} as exploited by \cite{dibakar}.
-It is perhaps significant that (at least to the lowest non-trivial order of $\theta$) NC effect does not change the asymptotic behaviors of bulk fields in a qualitative way.
-This means that the functional forms remain unchanged whereas the numerical parameters can undergo NC corrections.
-This allows us to use the same AdS-CFT dictionary in order to compute the $\theta$-corrected relation between the critical temperature and the charge density of the Holographic Superconductor and thereafter the condensate-temperature relation.
-As we have mentioned our results are consistent in the probe limit domain and reduce to the conventional results if the NC effects are removed although the last part is achieved by a tricky limiting procedure.
+It should be noted that, to the lowest non-trivial order of $\theta$), asymptotic behaviors of bulk fields are not modified by NC effects in a qualitative way.
+This means that, although the numerical parameters receive NC corrections, functional forms of bulk fields remain unchanged.
+Hence we exploit the existing AdS-CFT dictionary to calculate $\theta$-effects in critical temperature and charge density relation of the Holographic Superconductor and subsequently the condensate-temperature relation.
+Our results pertain to the probe limit domain and reduce to the conventional results if the NC effects are removed, although the last part is achieved by a tricky limiting procedure.